logo

 Motivation

-Smart contracts can efficiently orchestrate and process the life-cycle of a financial (derivative) product to an extent that they finally represent the financial product itself.
+Smart contracts can efficiently orchestrate and process the life cycle of a financial (derivative) product to an extent that they effectively represent the financial product itself.

 In the traditional off-chain world, such needs are addressed by standards like FpML, the ISDA Common Domain Model, or the ICMA Bond Data Taxonomy.
 A common pattern is to treat an XML (or similar) document as the definitive source defining the financial product and then generate code to interact with the corresponding data.
 When a process modifies or updates properties of the product, developers must synchronize the smart contract’s internal state with the off-chain XML representation.
 Today, each project typically invents its own set of view functions and off-chain conventions, so clients need bespoke code to map contract state into XML, JSON, or PDF.
 This makes interoperability, independent auditing, and reuse of tooling harder.